promised-ai/redpoll-website/content/blog/explainable-problems.md

 The problem with being made to trust a black box model, like deep learning, is that black box models should never be trusted.
 You should assume that they will go catastrophically wrong out of nowhere, because they do.
 Deep learning does not know what it doesn't know ([cite](https://arxiv.org/abs/1810.09136)).
 You can dramatically change the prediction of an image classifier by adding stickers to a stop sign ([cite](https://arxiv.org/abs/1707.08945)), or changing a single pixel in an image ([cite](https://arxiv.org/abs/1710.08864)).
 And being vulnerable to odd or malicious data is argued to be an inherent feature of these models ([cite](http://gradientscience.org/adv/) & [discussion](https://distill.pub/2019/advex-bugs-discussion/)).
 Sure, they can be made to give you an approximation of their certainty in their answers, but because their knowledge is stored as an arbitrary mapping from inputs to outputs, that knowledge -- and that uncertainty -- is nonsensical.
 Don't use black box AI when anything important is at stake.

-This issue is compounded by work that seeks to use black box models to learn to generate plain-text explanations for black box predictions.
+This issue is compounded by XAI work that seeks to use black box models to learn to generate plain-text explanations for black box predictions.
 Black boxes explaining black boxes.

 # Capturing the spirit of XAI

 To use AI in high-risk high-impact domains, we need AI that are completely transparent and intuitive to the humans that will be using them; not just data scientist and AI experts, but the decision makers.
 This is the spirit of XAI.
 The unfortunate use of the word *explanation* has encouraged researchers to continue to use dangerous and inappropriate AI models as long as they can develop additional wrapper models to generate plausible explanations for decisions or predictions.
-But some AI researchers have taken different approaches, focusing instead on *interpretable* models whose workings can be intuitively understood by human users, or by focusing on embedding machine knowledge directly into human users through *teaching*.
+But some AI researchers have taken different approaches, focusing instead on *interpretable* models whose workings can be intuitively understood by human users, or by focusing on embedding machine knowledge directly into human users through *teaching* (both topics that I will cover in detail in future posts).

 **Interpretable models** are trivially explainable.
 The difficulty is that making models that are interpretable, general, and powerful is really, really hard.
 Then there's making them fast...

 **Teaching** is a promising approach.
 If we can transfer machine knowledge into a human, then we no longer need to ask an AI questions about its behaviour.
 Those questions become introspection.
 I can decide how I feel about making a decision based on what the machine has taught me.
 If I feel icky, I can step back and start figuring out why.
 The issue with teaching is that it is hard.
-Computationally, it involves recursive reasoning between teacher and learner, which is hard to make work for complex knowledge.
+Computationally, it involves recursive, back-and-forth reasoning between teacher and learner, which is hard to make work for complex knowledge.

-- Teaching is harder than learning.
-- And learning from teachers is harder than teacher.
-- And teaching to learners learning from teachers is harder than learning from teachers.
-- ... and so on.
-I could probably write a [PCFG](https://en.wikipedia.org/wiki/Probabilistic_context-free_grammar) to generate these.

 But of course, all of these are temporary problems.
-The future is bright for explainable AI (though a name change would be nice), and I think we're on the cusp of a major paradigm shift.
+The future is bright for AI -- though "Explainable AI" is in bad need of a name change -- and I think we're on the cusp of a major paradigm shift.
 AI has been going down the wrong path for a long time; users are butting up hard against its limits, and are eager to fix them.

 # Key points